-The main business of the Company continues to be writing private motor vehicle insurance in Greece; from May 2018, the Company also started writing residential property insurance in both Greece and Cyprus.
+The main business of the Company is the underwriting of private motor vehicle insurance.
+The Company underwrites motor insurance in Greece, and as of November 2022, in Romania.
+Since 2018, the Company has also been underwriting residential property insurance in both Greece and Cyprus.